 Tropical fish foods may often contain wheat gluten, brown rice or potatoes, all of which can hinder the digestive system of a Betta fish with time.

 Algae wafers are meant for herbivorous fish and should be avoided altogether.

 Any type of human food would likely have a negative impact on your fish:

-Fruit is too acidic and contains too many unnatural sugars for a Betta’s diet.
+Fruits are too acidic and contain too many unnatural sugars for a Betta’s diet.

 Meaty vegetables such as cucumbers and peas are okay for a one-time treat as long as they’re boiled and peeled.